shipujin/liveslak/README.txt

 You also need the "liveslak" script collection which can be downloaded from any of the links at the bottom of this page.

 Liveslak is a directory tree containing scripts, bitmaps and configuration files.
-Only 6 scripts are meant to be run by you, the user.
-These scripts ("make_slackware_live.sh", "iso2usb.sh", "makemod", "setup2hd", "pxeserver" and "upslak.sh) are explained in more detail in the section "Scripts and tools" higher up.
+Only 7 scripts are meant to be run by you, the user.
+These scripts ("make_slackware_live.sh", "iso2usb.sh", "isocomp.sh", "makemod", "setup2hd", "pxeserver" and "upslak.sh) are explained in more detail in the section "Scripts and tools" higher up.
 When creating a Live ISO from scratch, you only need to run the "make_slackware_live.sh" script.

 === Liveslak sources layout ===